 In closing, the most important piece of advice to offer when it comes to staying sane as you tackle the CPA exam is this:

 It’s not forever.

 In the grand scheme of things, you have so many more life experiences that take up or have taken up way more time: things like school, marriage, or your career.
-If you stick to your plan and take care of yourself along the way, it’ll be 18 months at most of sacrifices.
+If you stick to your plan and take care of yourself along the way, it’ll be somewhere between 12-18 months of sacrifices.

 But is it worth it?
 100% Absolutely yes!!